The Story

 Most years, Clos de la Meslerie produces only a single cuvée and always from a single variety - Chenin Blanc.
 The grapes from four distinct parcels are hand-harvested and whole bunches are very slowly crushed with a century-old basket press.
 The juice is given a long, slow ferment on lees - usually for four to six months - where the only actions are topping up and Peter pressing his ear to the barrel to check for the moment when the ferment stops naturally.

 The juice is gravity fed into an underground cellar where each plot is aged separately in oak.
 Peter is a music lover, and each vintage he chooses a single work to broadcast throughout the cellar, allowing the juice to settle-in with a soothing soundtrack.
 After around a year of ageing Peter makes the blend, letting the grapes themselves decide if each vintages’ cuvée is dry or tendre (off-dry) or sweet.
-He does not alter the wine in any way to make a particular style or achieve a certian level of sweetness.
+He does not alter the wine in any way to make a particular style or achieve a certain level of sweetness.
 His singular goal is to make the purest expression of Chenin Blanc from his terroir.
 The wine is bottled and aged another year before release.
 In vintages where he is fortunate enough to have extra grapes, he makes a stunning sparkling Chenin with sharp minerality and an astonishingly long finish.

 There is very little modern equipment at Clos de La Meslerie.
 From his traditional basket press to blister-inducing vine cutters to manual-pumps, everything is done with as little mechanisation and the lightest touch possible.
 The resulting wines are an expression of Chenin with clarity and purity rarely seen in this area.